 You asshole, take a look at the murder stats.
 I actually feel sorry for people like you.
 People who don’t recognize that their need for guns is their own fear and inadequacy. –Duane, Ontario, Canada

 When I talk about driving debate, I’m not speaking of this page.
-I of course mean that people should talk to their friends, families and co-workers so you all can more fully understand such important issues.
+I of course mean that readers should talk to their friends, families and co-workers so you all can more fully understand such important issues.
 Which is to say, I work to provoke the debate, not to host or moderate it, though obviously this page will give many an idea of where they might start.
-Naturally, when I published the letters and comments above in True I got plenty of comment — a huge influx of mail.
-I cannot possibly publish all of it, but a representative sample is included below.
-So please resist the urge to send more unless it hits a truly relevant point that is missed below.
-Thanks.

 Ken, that has to be one of the most insightful letters I’ve received on any topic in quite some time.
 “Religious faith” is called that for a reason: if there were evidence, the “faithful” wouldn’t need faith, since they’d have proof (that’s not a dig; that’s simply the meaning of those words).
 It never occurred to me to look at this issue in this way.
 What a brilliant observation.

 Just a couple more before we get to the comments on the blog post.
 Steve in Michigan:

 Something that neither the pro or anti-gunners ever seem to note is that in states with relaxed concealed-carry laws, only about 2% of those eligible to apply for a permit do so.
 Of those who do receive a permit to carry, many do not carry or only seldom do.
 Additionally, it can be expensive and time consuming to qualify for a permit.
 Here in Michigan the training course must include: